CAFAudit/audit-service/production-marathon/README.md

 ##### Logging Level

 - `CAF_LOG_LEVEL`: This property setting controls the logging level for the CAF Audit Web Service.
 The logging levels supported include WARN, ERROR, INFO, TRACE, DEBUG and ALL.
 Default value: INFO.

 ## Service Deployment
 In order to deploy the service application, issue the following command from the 'production-marathon' directory:

-	source ./marathon.env ; \
+	source ./environment.sh ; \
 		cat marathon.json.b \
 		| perl -pe 's/\$\{(\w+)\}/(exists $ENV{$1} && length $ENV{$1} > 0 ? $ENV{$1} : "NOT_SET_$1")/eg' \
 		| curl -H "Content-Type: application/json" -d @- http://localhost:8080/v2/groups/caf

+## Smoke Testing

+After the CAF Audit Web Service has been deployed for production use, the smoke testing instructions should be followed to ensure service operation [production-smoke-testing/README.md](production-smoke-testing/README.md).